Upcoming events with Adam Levine, WHPHL Webmaster

 Learn more about the upcoming 200th birthday of Pennsylvania’s pioneering slackwater-canal system, with events all along the river in Spring 2025.

+Added November 29, 2025: Drinking Water Quality reports from the 1960s to the present, listed chronologically.
 My ultimate goal is to eventually post a comprehensive list of all reports relating to Philadelphia’s water supply, from the late 18th century to the present, with links to PDFs of each.
-It may be a while before I complete that task, but in the meantime I want to share what I have either found […]
+It may be a while before I […]

 This post is where this website (under a couple of different names) began more than 20 years ago.
 The text is still the same, but I have added new maps and new high-resolution images that are worth checking out.